-Update May 25, 2020.
+Update August 26, 2020.
 We came out of full lockdown on May 4 but many things were closed.
-As of today, restaurants and bars are open again and we can travel to the islands.
-Tourism is not yet open though.
+Most everything is open except for indoor movie theaters and masks are mandatory inside.

 No one wants to read another article about the horrible c-word, I know!
 However, many of my readers only read my content here and not on social media.
 This includes many of my friends.
 So in an effort to make sure you know I am all okay, I thought this would be a much simpler option.

 Greece is not in total lockdown yet.
 The government has been proactive in trying to stay ahead of this virus.
 Three weeks ago, Carnival was canceled as I was on a ferry to Naxos to celebrate it.
 Then last week, they asked us, in an emergency alert, to stay home as much as possible.